What Is the Best Way to Pursue a Disability Case? Key Strategies to Consider

 How Legal Help Increases Your Chances of Winning a Disability Case

-While it’s possible to win without legal help, working with a disability lawyer significantly improves your chances.
+While it’s possible to win without legal help, working with a disability lawyer may help applicants navigate procedural and evidentiary requirements.
 Here’s how legal representation supports your case:

 1. Proper Case Preparation

-An experienced Social Security disability lawyer knows how to build a strong claim.
+An experienced Social Security disability lawyer can assist with preparing and organizing a claim.
 They:

 - Spot weak points early